ilikeprograms/corvus/README.md

 ## **Features**

 * Corvus can be easily customised to make your portfolio Unique.
 The info, the styles, the showcase.
+* A Site Design section to choose themes/templates and a Fully integrated theme editor
 * Made to easy to use and tailored to provide what a portfolio needs to.
 No other bloat
 * Navigation is pre created, but you can link to anything your portfolio needs to compliment
 * Project and Work history provided a good way to showcase yourself